 It’s been a while since I wrote about a makeup or skincare haul, so I’m excited to share my e.l.f.
 Cosmetics haul with you guys.

-This month, I’ve banned myself from purchasing any beauty products, so it’s fab to talk about some of the products I’ve been loving, even if I can’t buy them.
+This month, I’ve banned myself from purchasing any beauty products, so it’s fab to talk about some of the products that I own already and have been loving recently.

-If this post hasn’t made you aware already, then I’m a huge fan of e.l.f.
-The products are great quality, affordable and perform how they claim to.
+If this post hasn’t made you aware already, then I’m a huge fan of e.l.f Cosmetics.
+The products are great quality, affordable and meet their claims.

 I haven’t got round to trying all of the products out yet, so this post is split into two sections: products I’ve tried and products I’ve not tried.
 I hope you enjoy reading about my e.l.f.
 Cosmetics haul!

 I’ve managed to try about half of the products in this haul, which are:

 This product no longer seems to exist on e.l.f.’s website, but I bought this product for £1.50 in the sale – what a steal!

 The Hydrating Under Eye Primer is supposed to give your under-eye area a little extra moisture, ready for when you apply makeup over the top of it.